 It is an excellent pose to bring quietness to the body and mind.
 Invariably, it lifts the mood and support all kind of emotional disturbance.

 • Vipareeta Karani – 5mn

 This pose addresses fatigue and exhaustion, and it is the beginning of deep relaxation, it can be used without moderation.

 • Savasana with Viloma/ Ujjayi pranayama – 10mn

 Relaxes the mind-body complex, enables physical and mental recovery.
 Learning to lengthen the exhalation will release fear and anxiety.

 *The Iyengar yoga system consider Sirsasana and Sarvangasana as ‘essential poses’ for a therapeutic approach.
 Through their inverted action and with a prolonged stay they deeply regenerate all the systems.

 I do not intend to diagnose, to treat, to cure or to prevent any disease.
 If you need medical help, refer to your local authorities and doctors.
-I do not intend to offend any yoga school, practitioner or non-yoga person; the views expressed in this article are personal and belong solely to its author.

 The immune sequence – Yoga Rahasya